marcusoftnet/marcusoftnet.github.io/_posts/2025-01-16-htmx-todo-tutorial-III.md

 Nice!
 We're getting close to done.
 Let's make a Edit-feature too.

+(Again - I added some styling here to better see that the icons are clickable - get your [styles here](https://github.com/marcusoftnet/htmx-todo-tutorial/blob/main/public/style.css))

 ### Edit todo item

 This is a bit trickier - we need a form to edit the item, and then a way to update the item using a `HTTP PUT`.